uglide/rocketpilot-driver/README.md

 ### What is this?

 This is modified the Qt driver for autopilot.
-It allows autopilot to inspect the internals of Qt5 / QMl-based applications.
+It allows [RocketPilot](https://github.com/uglide/RocketPilot) (Autopilot fork) to inspect the internals of Qt5 / QMl-based applications.

 ### Goals of fork